Customize Consent Preferences

 1. Add your ingredients into your shaker, add ice, shake well, and pour into a margarita glass with demerara sugar, and salt rim.

-Recipe by Andrea Duran
+Recipe by Paloma

 Styling by Justin Matase